rukhaiyar1/Comp-401/README.md

 ## Note

 **Disclaimer:** Trading in the financial markets carries a significant risk and should be undertaken with caution.
 Make sure to backtest the EA thoroughly and trade in a demo account before using it with real money.

-## Contribution

-Contributions to improve this project are welcome.
-Feel free to create pull requests or report issues through GitHub.

 Happy Trading!